 3. You direct others.

 When you are a person with conviction other people will seek you out for advice.
-Kelly Luck shares in Dangerous Good, “When you ask a person with weak convictions, ‘What should I do?’ they will tell you to do what you feel is best.
+Kenny Luck shares in Dangerous Good, “When you ask a person with weak convictions, ‘What should I do?’ they will tell you to do what you feel is best.
 Not only is this unhelpful, but it is dangerous because our feelings change.”
 People with conviction more often have grounded and wise advice.